Calibration of an Irradiated Prototype for the EIC Zero-Degree Calorimeter

 Pedestal data were collected in PTRG mode with the beam off.
 For each channel, raw ADC distributions were accumulated over many triggers.
 These distributions were fitted with Gaussian functions, from which the mean and standard deviation were extracted and interpreted as the pedestal level and its width (electronic noise), respectively.
 Channels with unstable pedestals or anomalously high noise were excluded from further analysis.
 The pedestal values determined in this way were used as reference baselines for calibration.

 MIP data were obtained with cosmic rays using the in situ prototype, positioned as during the beam test.
-Data were collected in TLOGIC mode, with each CAEN unit operating its own local coincidence trigger.
-A unit would issue a trigger when two or more of its connected channels recorded signals above threshold within a predefined coincidence window.
+Data were collected in TLOGIC mode, with each CAEN unit operating its own local coincidence trigger, and the SiPM bias voltage was set to 43~V both before and after irradiation.
+A unit would issue a trigger when two or more of its connected channels recorded signals above threshold within a predefined coincidence window of 100~ns, with the signal shaping time set to 25~ns.
 This two-hit coincidence reflected both the geometry of the instrumented region (each unit servicing at most two and a half PCBs) and the expectation that a single cosmic-ray muon would produce one hit per layer along its path.

 For each channel, the raw ADC spectra exhibited two distinct peaks: a pedestal peak and a MIP peak.
 The high-gain (HG) setting was chosen sufficiently high to ensure these peaks were well separated.
 The MIP peak position was identified by inspection as the channel’s most probable value (MPV) for a minimum-ionizing particle.
 Subtracting the corresponding pedestal value from this MPV yielded the MIP calibration constant for that channel.
 This procedure provided a consistent response scale in MIP-equivalent units across all layers and channels.